SaveChris/Inf-Imb-for-EUA23/README.md

 6. **Congratulations!**
 Your project should now be up and running!

 Adjust the steps and commands based on your project's specific requirements.
 If your project involves a different language or tool, you may need to tailor the installation instructions accordingly.
 Additionally, providing clear and concise instructions with helpful comments can significantly enhance the user experience.
-If you run into some problems or you have any questions contact me, [Cristiano Salvagnin](mailto:c.salvagnin@unibs.it), or [Aldo Glielmo](mailto:aldo.glielmo@gmail.com).
+If you run into some problems or you have any questions contact me [(Cristiano Salvagnin)](mailto:c.salvagnin@unibs.it), or [Aldo Glielmo](mailto:aldo.glielmo@gmail.com).

 ## Usage
 This work is based on Jupiter notebooks, the user can find, for each section of the paper the corresponding notebook.
 The user can run the notebook to reproduce the results of the paper.